 Mid-Century Modern Bathroom Renovation Guide: Tile Styles & Design Ideas

-The intricate checkered tile bathroom fad came and went quickly.
-With timeless midcentury-modern looks on the rise, this is what it takes to achieve that look.
+The intricate checkered tile bathroom fad that came and went is back.
+With timeless midcentury-modern looks on the rise, this is what it takes to achieve the look.

 The intricate checkered tile bathroom styles of the 2000s were a fad that came and went in the blink of an eye.
 Although chic, these bathroom tile patterns and designs did not prove to be timeless.
 As soon as they popped up, they quickly went stale.

 Aesthetic is a funny thing.
 It's subjective and ever-changing, yet timeless looks are forever.

-While the patterns have become intricate, the materials are classic — with a modern twist.
-For example, some of our clients have used subway tiles and hexagonal tiles intermingled with classic colors, like white, gray, or black, and then paired that look with natural wood finishes.
+While the patterns have become intricate, the materials are classic — but can be designed with a modern twist.
+For example, some of our clients have used subway tiles and hexagonal tiles, intermingled with classic colors (white, gray, or black).
+Then, they pair that look with natural wood finishes to finish the look.

-Another great way to achieve that timeless checkered tile design look is using all one color or material, such as green or marble, which can create a quirky jewelry-box effect in your space.
+Another great way to achieve a timeless checkered tile design look is using all one color or material, such as green or marble, which can create a quirky jewelry-box effect in your space.
 You can even preserve that sense of fun and wonder while incorporating classic bathroom tile design ideas or neutral colors.